 Note: The 2020 Long-Term Report on the Economy did not include a medium-term projection due to uncertainty caused by the COVID-19 pandemic.
-Source: Ontario Ministry of Finance.

 Risks to the Outlook

 An important risk to Ontario as a small open economy is the recent trend towards increased trade protectionism such as unresolved trade disputes between China and the United States, as well as ongoing and emerging geopolitical conflicts.
 These potential trade barriers also present challenges alongside a slowing global growth outlook.